A Legal Primer, for Those Annoying RC Passages About the Law

 In either system, judges will render decisions based on either precedent (sometimes referred to as “stare decisis”) or based on the language of the statute.
 Precedent basically means that, for the sake of consistency, courts will adhere to prior court decisions on an issue, unless those decisions are based on an error in law.
 However, precedent gives way to statutes.
 So even if the courts have decided a certain way before, a Congressional statute on point will override that precedent (because the judiciary interprets the law, it doesn’t decide it).

-If you’re bored, I have bad news about your first year in law school (but maybe good news about whether you should take the LSAT).
-Don’t spend too much time worrying about getting a primer on the legal system–you really can succeed on the LSAT even if you don’t know anything substantive.
+Did you make it through all that?
+Nice!
+If you’re bored, I have bad news about your first year in law school.
+Don’t spend too much time worrying about the legal system for the LSAT.
+You don’t really need to know much about it to do well.
 But hopefully this gave you some insight into the basics of the American system of law that will help you on the inevitable legal passage on your exam.